Ezward/Esp32CameraRover2/README.md

       - [x] wheel telemetry tab has time as x-axis and dual y-axis; pwm and speed
       - [x] pose and position has relative (x, y) postion of rover and arrow at (x,y) position to show pose.
 - [ ] Save settings to flash and load on restart
-      - [ ] either send settings to client on connection OR allow client to ask for settings.
+      - [ ] either send settings to client on connection AND/OR allow client to ask for settings.
-- [ ] Implement telemetry reset to we can start from zero without hard-resetting the ESP32Cam.
+- [x] Implement telemetry reset to we can start from zero without hard-resetting the ESP32Cam.
 - [ ] Implement commands to allow client to turn on/off or set rate of telemetry based on time.
 So ask for zero telemetry, or telemetry every n milliseconds or all telemetry.
 Do this for "tel" and "pos".
   - Modify the TelemetryViewManager to use this to reduce telemetry to the deactivated chart.
   - we may also want to reduce telemetry while streaming video, in order to reduce bandwidth used.
 - [ ] Implement commands to turn on/off "set" telemetry.
 This is really just needed for debugging.
-- [ ] Throttle joystick commands such that we don't create a huge queue of joystick commands;
+- [x] Throttle joystick commands such that we don't create a huge queue of joystick commands;
-      - we can check if a command is 'sending' and only enqueue if not sending.
+      - [x] we can check if a command is 'sending' and only enqueue if not sending.
-      - we can check if there is already a movement command in the queue and replace it with the latest command so there is only one movement command in the queue.
+      - [x] we can check if there is already a movement command in the queue and replace it with the latest command so there is only one movement command in the queue.
 - [ ] Implement turning arc (radius around instantaneous center of curvature) turtle command and speed control.
 Requires slider for turning radius input.
+- [ ] Re-implement joystick control to use lookahead point and pure-pursuit kind of logic for turning; make it turn more like a regular car.
 - [ ] Implement realtime speed/pwm control while driving in turtle mode; respond to changes in speed slider by sending changes to rover.
 - [ ] Implement PS3 Game controller via bluetooth directly to ESP32 to reduce input latency.
 - [ ] Implement CV lane following autopilot running on ESP32 (for Donkeycar kind of track).